JetBrains/kotlin-web-site/pages/docs/reference/inline-classes.md

 ## Further discussion

-See [language proposal for inline classes](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md) for other technical details and discussion .
+See this [language proposal for inline classes](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md) for other technical details and discussion .